1987 Ford Capri 280 ‘Brooklands’ review: Retro Road Test

 Ford Capri 280 RRT

 The Ford Capri dates from a time when DIY servicing was commonplace, so it shouldn’t be too hard to keep a 280 on the road.
-That said, given the rarity value, not to mention the associated prices, you’ll want to ensure the car is kept in a condition similar to when it rolled off the Cologne production line.
+That said, given its rarity, not to mention the associated prices, you’ll want to ensure the car is kept in a condition similar to when it rolled off the Cologne production line.

 Could I drive it every day?